Succulent Salmon En Croute Recipe

 Notes

-• I only use fresh leeks as they give the best sweet and delicate flavors.
+• I only use fresh leeks, as they give the best, sweet, delicate flavors.
 Do not use the older leeks.

 • I would suggest avoiding browning the leeks, as the flavors would change.
-Cook on a very low flame while splashing some water.
+Cook on a very low flame, splashing water occasionally.

-• One thing I always make sure to do is pat the salmon to remove any moisture and then add it to the recipe.
+• One thing I always make sure to do is pat the salmon dry, then add it to the recipe.

 • Just keep in mind that you need nicely baked salmon, which is crispy yet juicy, and not an overbaked one that tastes dry.
 So, avoid overcooking it and keep on checking the salmon after 20 minutes of baking.

-• Once your salmon is baked, let it rest for 10 minutes so that all the juice gets settled in.
+• Once your salmon is baked, let it rest for 10 minutes so the juices can settle.

 Cuisine : American